April 27, 2020

 This semester, I spent many long hours with my classmates analyzing how Intuit’s QuickBooks could expand into Chinese markets.
 Based on the company’s uniquely American perspective, we found that QuickBooks could work very well internationally, but rather than simply translating the existing QuickBooks software into the Chinese language or just conforming to Chinese business practices, we suggested a niche marketing strategy of emphasizing the uniqueness that QuickBooks could have in supporting Chinese agricultural businesses.
 In this way, the new QuickBooks was not an American software trying to sell itself to Chinese customers; instead, it was a very local-feeling but globally trusted brand connecting directly to customer needs.

-First, I studied abroad at a U.S. university, which means that not only do I speak great English, but also, more importantly, I have a uniquely American perspective on business and investing.
+First, I studied abroad at a U.S. university, which means that not only do I speak English fluently but also, more importantly, I have a uniquely American perspective on business and investing.
 Chinese investment firms may not even realize how important a skill this is because they haven’t yet adjusted to the new globalized economic world.
-Growing up in China, I learned about business from a Chinese perspective, but in the U.S., my education opened my eyes to how businesses run successfully and how to find good investment opportunities.
-In fact, just by looking at the history of American markets, I can predict how the Chinese financial markets will progress in the near future, knowledge and insight that is incredibly valuable to any Chinese investment firm.
-Many Chinese investors fail when taking their chances in American financial markets due to simple mistakes, but my unique combined Chinese and American perspective gives me an edge over the competition in making better investment choices.
+Growing up in China, I learned about business from a Chinese perspective, but in the U.S. my education opened my eyes to how businesses run successfully and how to find good investment opportunities.
+In fact, just by looking at the history of American markets, I can predict how the Chinese financial markets will progress in the near future, knowledge/insight that is incredibly valuable to any Chinese investment firm.
+Many Chinese investors fail when taking their chances in American financial markets due to simple mistakes.
+My unique combined Chinese and American perspective gives me an edge over the competition in making better investment choices.
 Since Chinese investment firms will expand globally, I have a unique position of adding more value to investment decisions than job candidates from Chinese universities.

 In addition, my wide network of friends are all highly intelligent and help me in many ways.
 Of course, networking is one of the main ways I plan to get access to certain employment opportunities that I wouldn’t have found by myself.
 Many of my friends are taking jobs in Chinese investment firms where I’d like to work, and our friendships create perfect networking opportunities for future jobs.
 Furthermore, my friends all have good business sense, and they will help me gain more knowledge and information about excellent investment opportunities in a globalized economic world.
 By staying connected with my network and making it clear to potential employers how well connected I am, I bring another unique value for picking up new clients as well.

 As I get ready to fly back home to China with my college degree proudly held in hand, I confidently think back on my personal strategy of using the BE-EDGE methodology of making my case to shape my space.
 Investment firms need someone just like me, I just have to let them know how much they need me.
-I have a unique American perspective on business and investing, and I bring a wide network of investment advisors and potential clients with me everywhere I go.
-Keeping all this evidence in mind when revising my resume, applying for jobs, and going on interviews, I will find a company that is a good fit for me and will help me accomplish my globalization goals rather than feeling trapped or needing to convince an employer that I will conform for them as so many applicants seem to try to do.
+I have a uniquely American perspective on business and investing, and I bring a wide network of investment advisors and potential clients with me everywhere I go.
+Keeping all this evidence in mind when revising my resume, applying for jobs, and going on interviews, I will find a company that is a good fit for me and will help me accomplish my globalization goals rather than feeling trapped or needing to convince an employer that I will conform for them.
 My boutique employability is the main thing to highlight in my job application process.

 About the Author: